When does your next submission period begin?

 I submitted my play already, but just made some revisions.
 Can I send you an updated draft?

-You can send us a new draft if you've made substantial revisions since submitting, but please know that we can't guarantee the updated version will be read if we've already read your previous draft (it depends on where we are in our review process).
-If you do send us a revised draft, it's helpful to have some context about the kinds of things you changed -- so, if you cut a few transitions or really fleshed out a character, let us know!
+You can send us a new draft if you've made substantial revisions since submitting, but please know that we can't guarantee the updated version will be considered if we've already read your previous draft.
+If you do send us a revised draft, it's helpful to have some context about the kinds of things you changed — if you cut a few transitions or really fleshed out a particular character, definitely note those specifics for us!

 What does Fresh Ink's development cycle entail?